-Go to Downloads section of this website and download the latest Full Driver & Software Package or Scanner Driver.
+Go to the Downloads section of this website and download the latest Full Driver & Software Package or Scanner Driver.
 The installation instructions are available on the download page.

-> Click here to download Full Driver & Software Package or Scanner Driver in the Downloads section.
+> Click here to download the Full Driver & Software Package or Scanner Driver in the Downloads section.

 Attempt to scan again to determine if the issue is resolved.
 If you are still unable to scan, attempt to scan from another network-connected computer.